Rules & Situations Hub

 Nearest Point of Full Relief in Golf

-How to correctly find the nearest point of full relief in golf — factoring in ball position, stance AND swing.
-The most commonly misapplied relief concept explained.
+Find the nearest point of relief in golf correctly.
+Learn how ball position, stance & swing affect relief—master this commonly misapplied concept today.

 Rule 18.2